dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc15/Aggregate_Functions.md

+---
+description: Learn how PostgreSQL aggregate functions summarize and analyze data, with practical examples to guide you.
+---

 # Using Aggregate Functions in PostgreSQL
 This write-up covers five key aggregate functions: COUNT, SUM, MAX, MIN, and AVG.
 These functions are powerful tools for summarizing and analyzing your data.
 We'll walk through practical examples to illustrate how each function works.